Grievance Procedure for Employers

 A grievance is any concern or complaint that your employee wishes to raise.
 It can relate to just about anything, from pay, treatment or working conditions.

 You should acknowledge the grievance right away and notify the employee without reasonable delay.

 Your employee has the right to bring a colleague or trade union official along to the meeting with you, to help take notes or ask (but not answer) questions on their behalf.

 After the grievance is heard, you should write and inform the employee of the outcome as soon as possible.
 They may reject this and appeal, however, and in this case you will need to arrange another meeting and with different manager.

 If you fail to follow a proper grievance process, an employment tribunal might increase damages awarded to the employee by up to 25%.

 Technically, an employee can raise a grievance after they have left, however you are not obliged to be involved in the process or grant them the right of appeal.

-Our employment solicitors can help advise you on the procedure for workplace grievances, as well as provide guidance on disciplinary hearings, redundancies and settlement agreements.
+Our employment solicitors can help advise you on grievance procedures for the workplace, as well as provide guidance on disciplinary hearings, redundancies and settlement agreements.
 Call us on 0117 325 2929 or fill out our online enquiry form.